Yasu3D/Saturn/README.md

 ### Folder layout
 Each song and its charts must be within its own folder.
 You can name the song folders whatever you want to help keep them organized.

 You can also nest folders to organize things more.
-In Saturn, you can group songs by the folder they are in, so you may find it helpful to group related songs/charts into the same folder.
+In Saturn, you can group songs by the parent folder they are in, so you may find it helpful to group related songs into the same parent folder.

 ### Song folder contents
 > _We will move to a new format, that is better suited for Saturn, in the future.
 As such, instructions below are temporary._